Creating Workspot Templates for GCP

 • Make the necessary configurations, like installing any specific software, etc.

-• Additionally, install the Google Guest Environment packages:
+Verify the Google Guest Environment is Present

 • To confirm if you have the above: